StarbotDiscord/Starbot/README.md

 1. Make sure you have Python 3.5 or 3.6 installed, as well as git

-2. Run `pip install discord.py pluginbase psutil gitpython pyparsing` in a terminal session to install the dependancies
+2. Run `pip install discord.py pluginbase psutil gitpython pyparsing pyspeedtest` in a terminal session to install the dependancies

 3. Run `git clone https://github.com/1byte2bytes/Starbot.git` to copy the code to your local system